Constraints on pseudo-Dirac neutrinos using high-energy neutrinos from NGC 1068

 Clearly, for testing these oscillations due to tiny $\dm$, one needs access to long baselines.
 Hence, constraints on the pseudo-Dirac hypothesis from terrestrial experiments are weak~\cite{Das:2014jxa,Hernandez:2018cgc,Anamiati:2019maf}.
-Stronger constraints are available from atmospheric neutrinos~$\dm\lesssim 10^{-4}\eV^2$~\cite{Beacom:2003eu}, solar neutrinos~$\dm\lesssim 10^{-12}\eV^2$~\cite{deGouvea:2009fp}, as well as supernova neutrinos~$\dm\lesssim 10^{-20}\eV^2$~\cite{deGouvea:2020eqq,Martinez-Soler:2021unz}, which naturally provide a longer baselines for neutrinos.
+Stronger constraints are available from atmospheric neutrinos~$\dm\lesssim 10^{-4}\eV^2$~\cite{Beacom:2003eu}, solar neutrinos~$\dm\lesssim 10^{-11}\eV^2$~\cite{deGouvea:2009fp,Ansarifard:2022kvy}, as well as supernova neutrinos~$\dm\lesssim 10^{-20}\eV^2$~\cite{deGouvea:2020eqq,Martinez-Soler:2021unz}, which naturally provide a longer baseline for neutrinos.
 This naturally opens up the possibility of using high-energy neutrinos coming from the far reaches of the Universe to probe even smaller values of $\dm$.
 Using models of gamma-ray bursts as sources for the astrophysical neutrino flux observed by IceCube, limits have been placed on values of $10^{-18}\eV^2\lesssim \delta m^2\lesssim 10^{-12}\eV^2$~\cite{Beacom:2003eu,Keranen:2003xd,Esmaili:2009fk,Esmaili:2012ac,Joshipura:2013yba,Brdar:2018tce}.
+Future observations of the cosmic neutrino background can also yield promising results for constraining tiny values of $\dm$~\cite{Perez-Gonzalez:2023llw}.

-In this \emph{letter}, we utilize, for the first time, the high-energy neutrino events observed from NGC 1068 to probe neutrino oscillations due to a small $\dm$.
+In this work, we utilize the high-energy neutrino events observed from NGC 1068 to probe neutrino oscillations due to a small $\dm$.
 The advantages are two-fold: firstly, there exists a precise measurement of the location of the source $d\sim 14.4\,\Mpc$, RA (right ascension) and DEC (declination) $ = (40.667, -0.0069) $; secondly, the neutrino energies are well measured to be around a few TeV to tens of TeV.
 The combination of these allows us to precisely pin down the oscillation length, and study the sensitivity of neutrino oscillations to tiny mass-squared differences.
-This allows us to rule out $\dm \geq 1.1\times 10^{-18}\eV^2$ at more than $90\%$ confidence level.
+This allows us to rule out $\dm = 1.4\times 10^{-18}\eV^2$ at more than $90\%$ confidence level.
 We emphasize that this is the smallest value of $\dm$ constrained with such a high significance.
 An earlier work by one of the authors used data from SN1987A to probe even tinier values of $\dm\lesssim 10^{-20}\eV^2$~\cite{Martinez-Soler:2021unz}, however, the significance was lower due to the small number of events observed.
 This observation by IceCube, along with the data from SN1987A, provide two of the tightest constraints on the strength of lepton number violation in the SM.

 \textbf{\emph{Pseudo-Dirac neutrinos -- }} To explain the masses of the neutrinos, the SM can be expanded to include three additional sterile neutrinos with at least two of them having Majorana masses $M_N$, which characterize the extent of lepton number violation.
 Apart from the Majorana mass term, the neutrino mass matrix also consists of Dirac-type masses given by $M_D=Yv$, where $Y$ is the Yukawa coupling and $v$ denotes the vacuum expectation value of the Higgs field.
 In the limit of soft lepton number violation, $|M_N|\ll |Y v|$, the generic neutrino mass matrix can be diagonalized by a $6\times 6$ block-diagonal unitary matrix $U$, consisting of the PMNS matrix, and another $3\times 3$ unitary matrix~\cite{Kobayashi:2000md}.
 A generalization using the spectral density function was recently worked out in~\cite{Banks:2022gwq}.